nsacyber/WALKOFF/README.md

 An update script, `update.py`, is provided to update the repo to the most recent release.
 This script uses SqlAlchemy-Alembic to update database schemas and custom upgrade scripts to update the workflow JSON files.
-To run this script in interactive mode run `python update.py -i`, look at other options using `python update.py --help`
+To run this script in interactive mode run `python update.py -i`.
+Other options can be viewed using `python update.py --help`.
+The most common usage is `python update.py -pcs` for pull, clean, and setup.

 ## Stability and Versioning